Allen0828/ARKit/README.md

 But sometimes, we need `kCVPixelFormatType_32BGRA`.

-So we use tools to convert yua to RGB.
+So we use tools to convert yua to ARGB.

 in Swift
 ```swift